benwiley4000/volca-sampler-plugins/README.md

 bufferSource.buffer = audioBuffer;
 ```

-And then we create a new BiquadFilterNode, using the parameters we passed earlier:
+And then we create a new BiquadFilterNode, using the parameters we read earlier:

 ```js
 const biquadFilter = audioContext.createBiquadFilter();